Christina And Tarek El Moussa Flip Houses And Their Lives

-The Christina and Tarek El Moussa relationship is much like when Ross and Rachel of Friends reunite but then they say they’re over each other.
+Christina and Tarek El Moussa’s relationship is much like when Ross and Rachel of Friends reunite but then they say they’re over each other.
 You want something going on there but have been strictly business since both of them broke up in 2016.

 That’s Christina and Tarek El Moussa, not Ross and Rachel.
-And this seems to be true as there have been reports that Christina and Tarek El Moussa have kept it professional while they were filming Flip or Flop, with Christina saying that it was a breeze to do, according to US Magazine.
+And this seems to be true as there have been reports that Christina and Tarek El Moussa have kept it professional while they were filming Flip or Flop, with Christina saying that it was a breeze to do, according to Us Weekly.

-Originally, Christina posted her statement via Instagram where she is shot with the cast saying that filming the seven seasons specifically, was a breeze.
+Originally, Christina posted her statement via Instagram where she is shot with the cast saying that filming the seven seasons specifically was a breeze.

 I’ve never met a group of more positive, fun-loving, funny… all around amazing guys… filming 7 seasons of #FlipOrFlop has been a breeze because of them.
 I ❤️ each and every one of you. @hgtv